-If you’re a regular reader of our posts, you saw Brittany’s great piece about service design and how it’s more than a buzzword or fad.
+If you’re a regular reader of our posts, you can see how important service design is, and you saw Brittany’s great piece about service design and how it’s more than a buzzword or fad.

 If anything, our appreciation of and attention to the practice of service design has been under-developed in the U.S., while Europe and others are well into their second decade of leveraging its strengths to improve their customers’ experiences.
 We think it’s time to start recognizing the value a strong service design approach can bring to American businesses.